mardix/assembly/docs/docs/index.md

 ### **Class based views**

-Mocha groups your views together by class.
+Assembly groups your views together by class.
 The class name becomes the base route of all the methods.
-Mocha expects the methods to return dict.
+Assembly expects the methods to return dict.

-    from mocha import Mocha
+    from assembly import Assembly

-    class Index(Mocha):
+    class Index(Assembly):
         def index(self):
             return {
-                "name": "Mocha",
+                "name": "Assembly",
                 "version": "1.0"
             }